11400 158th Road, Mayetta, KS 66509 | P. 785-966-8330

 The Mission of the Social Services Advisory Board is to establish trial standards that serve the best interests of our Indian children and their families by assuring that the Social Work Approaches of the Nation reflect the unique societal values of Indian culture and acknowledges the tribe’s inherent authority in defining its own culture, laws and customs.

-Current board members include Arlene Wahwassuck, Chris Brewer, Gilreath Aitkens, Jeannette Littlesun, Betty Rice and Jeannie Howley.
+Current board members include Arlene Wahwassuck, Chris Brewer, Gilreath Aitkens, Jeannette Littlesun, and Sandra Shopteese.